grpc/proposal/A118-tls-telemetry.md

 single place: `internal/transport/http2_client.go` inside `NewHTTP2Client` via
 `transportCreds.ClientHandshake`.
 Server handshakes are also performed in a single place: `internal/transport/http2_server.go` inside `NewServerTransport` via `config.Credentials.ServerHandshake`.
-We can incremement the metrics here only in the case where TLS is the protocol being used.
+We can increment the metrics here only in the case where TLS is the protocol being used.

 ```diff